Meriam Yehya Ibrahim's lawyer says she refused to recant her Christian faith in court

 Since 1999, the U.S. State Department has called Sudan one of the worst offenders of religious rights, counting it among eight “countries of particular concern.”

-"The government at times enforced laws against blasphemy and defaming Islam," the State Department said in its most recent report on religious freedom
+“The government at times enforced laws against blasphemy and defaming Islam,” the State Department said in its most recent report on religious freedom, from 2012.

 The State Department’s other countries of concern, all of which impose strict penalties on Christians or other faiths, are: Myanmar (also known as Burma), China, Eritrea, Iran, North Korea, Saudi Arabia and Uzbekistan.